 Jackendoff’s two claims about ASL are unlikely both to be true.
 I find (i) plausible, and reject (ii) – in the sense that I assume ASL, like spoken languages, is learned rather than biologically governed.

-I have examined every significant argument that has been used over several decades to convince us that humans master language by virtue of a “language instinct”.
+I have examined every significant argument that has been used over half a century to convince us that humans master language by virtue of a “language instinct”.
 None of the arguments works.

 I conclude that there is no language instinct.
 On the available evidence, languages seem to be products of cultural evolution only.
 The biological foundations on which they depend are an open-ended ability to formulate and test hypotheses, which we use to learn about anything and everything that life throws at us, and perception and phonation mechanisms which evolved to serve other functions and have no special relationship with language.